AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/account-settings/sso-in-wp-adfs-configuration.md

 description: If you are an administrator on your AD server, you can install and configure AD FS.
 ---

-# Single Sign-On in `Workfront Proof`: AD FS configuration
+# Single Sign-On in Workfront Proof: AD FS configuration

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 If you are an administrator on your AD server, you can install and configure AD FS.